visual-space/visual-editor/README.md

 );
 ```

-**Empty document**
+**Empty Document**

-When a document is empty a custom placeholder should be insert.
-An empty document looks like:
+For empty documents the editor can display a placeholder text.
+This is an empty document:
 ```json
 [
   {